How do I notify the City about a possible code violation?

 What are the most common violations?

-Though not listed in any order, the most common violations are Overgrown Weeds, Trash and Debris, Lack of Landscaping (Bare Dirt), Performing Major Automotive Repairs in Public View, Inoperable (Not Unregistered or Unlicensed) Vehicles, and Parking on Unimproved Surfaces.
+Though not listed in any order, the most common violations are Overgrown Weeds, Trash and Debris, Lack of Landscaping (Bare Dirt), Performing Major Automotive Repairs in Public View, Inoperable Vehicles, and Parking on Unimproved Surfaces.
 Other violations occurring in residential areas are Personal Property in Public View (Appliances or Furniture left outside), Basketball Hoops blocking the street or sidewalk, and Garbage Cans out greater than 24 hours before and after scheduled pick up.

-RV’s and Boats ARE allowed in a legally established driveway.
+Up to two RVs and Boats ARE allowed in a legally established driveway.
 They are NOT allowed on an unimproved surface nor are they allowed on City streets without a temporary permit.
 Unlicensed and Unregistered Vehicles in public view on private property are NOT in violation.
 Neighboring trees overhanging property lines are NOT violations.
 This is a civil matter between two private citizens.

 Who do I call to report an abandoned vehicle or RV parked on the City Street?